 (2) An inspector or authorised person may require any person who he finds committing or who he reasonably suspects has committed an offence against this Act or whom the inspector or authorised person is authorised to question under this Act, or whose name and address is in the opinion of the inspector or authorised person, reasonably required for the purpose of carrying out his duties under this Act, to state his name and address, and, if he has reasonable ground for suspecting that the name or address as stated is false, require evidence of the correctness thereof.

-[Section 29 amended by No. 1 of 1991 s.
+[Section 29 amended: No. 1 of 1991 s.
 14; No. 47 of 2006 s.
 16(2) and (3).]

 30. Obstructing etc. inspector, authorised person etc.